pinzger/pinzger.github.io/_pages/openpositions.md

 * Independent working style
 * Not afraid to learn

+### We offer
+* An excellent environment for conducting cutting-edge research
+* Personal and professional advanced training courses, management and career coaching
+* Numerous attractive additional benefits, see also https://jobs.aau.at/en/the-university-asemployer/
+* Diversity- and family-friendly university culture
+* The opportunity to live and work in the attractive Alps-Adriatic region with a wide range of leisure activities in the spheres of culture, nature and sports

 ### Applications must include
 * A detailed resume (with publications, if you have any)
 * A motivational letter specifically referring to the open position (maximum 3 pages)